 To enable DR mode in SMC, you must first verify whether the configurations on connected firewalls are compatible with DR mode requirements, and where necessary, fix the anomalies in incompatible configurations.

-For more information on DR mode and SNS firewalls, refer to the SNS User guide and the technical note IPSec - Diffusion Restreinte mode.
+For more information regarding DR mode on SNS firewalls, refer to the SNS User guide and the technical note IPSec - Diffusion Restreinte mode.

-This feature is available on SNS firewalls in version 4.3 or later.
+This feature is available on SNS firewalls in at least version 4.3.